-On September 6, 2002, Westar Energy filed an application with the FERC seeking authorization to issue unsecured long-term debt securities, on or before October 31, 2004, in an amount not to exceed \$650 million at any one time.
-The proposed debt securities will be issued to retire currently outstanding securities and indebtedness related to Westar Energy's electric operations, including our indebtedness and accrued and unpaid interest due at maturity.
+On September 6, 2002, we filed an application with the FERC seeking authorization to issue unsecured long-term debt securities, on or before October 31, 2004, in an amount not to exceed \$650 million at any one time.
+The proposed debt securities will be issued to retire currently outstanding securities and indebtedness related to our electric operations, including accrued and unpaid interest due at maturity.
 On October 3, 2002, the KCC and MBIA Insurance Corporation (MBIA) filed motions with the FERC to intervene.
 Neither of the intervenors opposed the issuance of the requested borrowing authority.
-The KCC stated that it did not oppose the application based on Westar Energy's continued action consistent with its declaration that the funds would be used to retire existing debt and not to add new debt or to increase the aggregate amount of Westar Energy's or our outstanding debt.
+The KCC stated that it did not oppose the application based on our continued action consistent with our declaration that the funds would be used to retire existing debt and not to add new debt or to increase the aggregate amount of our outstanding debt.
 We cannot predict what action the FERC will take regarding this matter.